k2052/developer.2052.me/source/partials/about.md

 # About

-I'm very good at Ruby backends and CoffeeScript frontends.
+I'm very good at Ruby backends, React/Redux frontends, and node.js backends.
 I like minimal frameworks and I'm really good at [building APIs](http://backendinaweek.k2052.me).
 I built a ruby microframework called [Eldr](https://github.com/eldr-rb/eldr).
-I wrote a book called [BuildYourOwnSinatra](https://buildYourOwnSinatra.com) I have built [a CoffeeScript framework](http://github.com/ryggrad) and I wrote a [book](https://leanpub.com/building-coffeescript-frameworks) on them.
+I wrote a book called [BuildYourOwnSinatra](https://buildYourOwnSinatra.com).
+I have built [a CoffeeScript framework](http://github.com/ryggrad) and I wrote a [book](https://leanpub.com/building-coffeescript-frameworks) on them.
+I can [Think In React](http://ThinkingInReact.xyz), Redux, and ES6.
 I'm a polyglot and my [Github](http://github.com/k2052) is more diverse than analogies.
 I believe in the [Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html) and I know every pattern under the sun.
 I know when abstraction is overkill and when it makes everything magical.